CodePushGo/website/src/content/blog/en/appflow-cicd-integration-best-practices.md

 ### iOS and Android Build Tools

 Appflow automates the building process for both iOS and Android platforms.
 For iOS, it manages tasks like code signing, provisioning, and Xcode settings.
 For Android, it handles Gradle automation, keystore management, and generates APKs or app bundles.
-This ensures consistent builds for frameworks like [React Native](https://reactnative.dev/) and [Capacitor](https://capacitorjs.com/).
+This ensures consistent builds for frameworks like [React Native](https://reactnative.dev/) and [React Native](https://capacitorjs.com/).

 ### App Store Deployment